What Is a Bachelor’s in Mathematics for Secondary Education?

 Required General Education Courses

-This course is a unified study of fundamental algebra and trigonometry concepts that provide the necessary background for the study of calculus.
-Topics include linear equations and inequalities in one and two variables; scatter diagrams and curve fitting; polynomial, rational, exponential, logarithmic, and trigonometric functions, their graphs, and their inverse functions; and systems of equations and inequalities.
-There is an emphasis on developing both a fundamental understanding of the concepts involved as well as their application to real-world problem solving.
-Prerequisite: Grade of C or better in MAT-134 or MAT-154.
+This course presents the fundamentals of algebra and trigonometry with an applied emphasis; it provides the background and introduction for the study of calculus.
+Topics include review of linear equations and inequalities in one and multiple variables; functions and their graphs; polynomial, rational, exponential, logarithmic, and trigonometric functions; vectors and complex numbers.
+Slope and rate of change are introduced to set up the concepts of limits and derivatives.
+There is an emphasis on both an understanding of the mathematical concepts involved as well as their application to the principles and real-world problems encountered in science and engineering.
+Software is utilized to facilitate problem analysis and graphing.
+Prerequisite: MAT-134 or MAT-154.

 This course is designed to assist teacher candidates in understanding theories and principles of psychology that describe the growth and development of early adolescents and adolescents, including cognitive, linguistic, social, emotional, and physical areas.
 This course enables teacher candidates to build foundational knowledge for constructing learning opportunities and environments that support individual students’ development, acquisition of knowledge and skills, and motivation.
 Practicum/field experience hours: 5.
 Fingerprint clearance not required.